Sean Hannity Net Worth: Controversial Fox News Host Linked To $90 Million In Shady Property Deals

 Some of the 870 properties Hannity owns, via shell companies, were acquired in 2013, after a minor foreclosure crisis forced families from their homes.
 At the time, Hannity was quick to blame then-president Barack Obama for the crisis, while not disclosing that he was scooping up those foreclosed properties for his empire.

 In another failure to disclose important facts, it appears that some of the properties Hannity has purchased were done so with unspecified “help” from the Department of Housing and Urban Development.
-2016 presidential candidate Dr. Ben Carson is the head of that agency.
-Hannity had Carson on his show last year, and failed to disclose the fact that he (Hannity) had benefited financially from the agency that his guest heads.
+A 2016 presidential candidate, Dr. Ben Carson, is now the head of that agency.
+Hannity had Carson on his show last year and failed to disclose the fact that he (Hannity) had benefited financially from the agency that his guest heads.

 Hannity’s real estate attorney, Christopher Reeves, said in a statement that there’s any significance in Hannity’s real estate holdings.

-Note: Editor’s note: Sean Hannity has released a statement regarding his real estate holdings: